-O’Neal Webster is pleased to confirm that the British Virgin Islands Government is in the process of introducing some cutting-edge reforms in relation to the ability of the court to vary BVI trusts without the consent of beneficiaries.
-The new provisions, which are expected to come into force shortly, will apply if the settlor or trustees ‘opt in’ to the new statutory provision, whether on establishing a new trust or on changing the governing law of an existing trust to BVI law.
+O’Neal Webster is pleased to confirm that the British Virgin Islands Government has introduced some cutting-edge reforms in relation to the ability of the court to vary BVI trusts without the consent of beneficiaries.
+The new provisions, which came into force on 9 July 2021, will apply if the settlor or trustees ‘opt in’ to the new statutory provision, whether on establishing a new trust or on changing the governing law of an existing trust to BVI law.

-This amendment will be made by the Trustee (Amendment) Act, 2021 which will add a new section, 58B, to the BVI’s Trustee Act.
+This amendment was made by the Trustee (Amendment) Act, 2021 which adds a new section, 58B, to the BVI’s Trustee Act.
 It is being made at the recommendation of the Trust and Succession Law Review Committee of the BVI Branch of the Society of Trust and Estate Practitioners (STEP).

 Many occasions may arise which the terms of a trust might need to be varied in order to reflect changed circumstances such as changes to the family’s circumstances or changes to tax legislation.